 Europe vs. Latin America.
 Early works in the permanent collection reflect the European avant-garde experiences of artists such as Diego

 Rivera, Xul Solar, Roberto Matta, and Joaquín Torres García.
-Soon the Latin American experience gave rise to works like Abaporu (1928) by Tarsila do Amaral, a Brazilian involved in the "cannibalistic" Movimento Antropofágico (rather than eating white Europeans, proponents of the movement proposed devouring European culture and digesting it into something new).
+These, in turn, gave rise to paintings like Abaporu (1928) by Tarsila do Amaral, a Brazilian involved in the "cannibalistic" Movimento Antropofágico (rather than eating white Europeans, proponents of the movement proposed devouring European culture and digesting it into something new).
 Geometric paintings and sculptures from the 1940s represent movements such as Arte Concreto, Constructivism, and Arte Madí.

 Tips and Trivia

 MALBA also has a great art cinema showing restored copies of classics, never-released features, and silent films with live music, as well as local films of note.

 Kids love hands-on kinetic works like Julio Le Parc's Seven Unexpected Movements, a sculpture with gleaming parts that move at the press of a button.

 Leave time to browse the art books and funky design objects in the museum's excellent gift shop.

 Young, enthusiastic guides give great tours of the permanent collection in Spanish on Wednesdays and Sundays at 4 pm.